django-cms/django-cms/docs/extending_cms/placeholders.rst

 .. warning::

-    For security reasons the related name fo a :class:`~cms.models.fields.PlaceholderField` may not be surpressed using ``'+'`` to allow the cms to check permissions properly.
+    For security reasons the related_name for a :class:`~cms.models.fields.PlaceholderField` may not be surpressed using
+    ``'+'`` to allow the cms to check permissions properly.
 Attempting to do so will raise a :exc:`ValueError`.

 If you install this model in the admin application, you have to use :class:`~cms.admin.placeholderadmin.PlaceholderAdmin` instead of